kevinrue/hancock/CONTRIBUTING.md

 Ideally, a proof-of-concept Rmarkdown notebook should demonstrate the method _before_ adding any new function in `Hancock` (i.e., explicitly declaring any new function in the notebook itself).

-This can save significant time through community feedback and suggestions from both expert developers and prospective users on the implementation and expected usage _before_ investing significant time and effort into packaging and documenting functions.
+This can save significant time through community feedback and suggestions from both expert developers and prospective users on the implementation and expected usage of a new functionality _before_ investing significant time and effort into packaging and documenting functions.

 For an example, please refer to the proof-of-concept of the `predictProportionSignatureByCluster` function available [here](https://github.com/kevinrue/Hancock2018/blob/master/1-proportion_signature.Rmd).